While many dog breeds are now extinct, today's domesticated pet dogs have a surprisingly direct connection to those ancient breeds.

-A few of true primitive dog breeds (wild dogs) include:
+A few true primitive dog breeds (wild dogs) include:

 Ancient Dog Breeds

 The ancient dogs (or the oldest dog breeds) are the ones we will cover in this list below.
-These are the dogs with the longest history of living on the planet in their “original form,” thus many of them are closely related to wolves and even bears.
-There's a lot of research investigating the history of dogs, and many science papers mention ancient breeds (like this Nature article and this Science article).
+These dogs have the longest history of living on the planet in their “original form,” thus, many are closely related to wolves and even bears.

 20 Most Ancient Dog Breeds